 - Stage II.
 Cancer has spread to the lymph nodes in the abdomen.

 - Stage III.
 Cancer has spread to other parts of the body.
-Testicular cancer most commonly spreads to the lungs, liver, bones and brain.
+Testicular cancer most commonly spreads to the lungs and liver.

 You Are ...
 The Campaign for Mayo Clinic